analogicus/jnw_ex0_sky130a/documents/started.md

 ## The work

 All commands (except for simulation), shall be run in the `work` folder.

-That's where the setup files for Xschem, Magic, Netgen and others reside.
+In the `work/` folder there are startup files for Xschem (xschemrc) and Magic (.magicrc).
+They tell the tools where to find the process design kit, symbols, etc. At some point you probably need to learn those also, but I'd wait until you feel a bit more comfortable.

 ```bash
 └── work